two students walking outside a building on campus

 (785) 670-1942

 The Office of Academic Advising serves as a resource for high quality academic advising for the entire Washburn community.
 Academic Advising provides services and referrals to first-year, exploratory, prospective, transfer, probationary, and reinstated students.
 Academic Advising oversees both the Passport for Success (see below) and the Academic Fresh Start Program.
 Professional advisors assist exploratory students with academic questions, provide information about university policies, regulations, and services, assist students with course selection, and guide students in the exploration of majors.
-Advisors are available in Mabee 201 for daily drop-in times and appointments--Students use the Navigate App to schedule or call (785) 670-1942.
+Advisors are available in Plass Learning Resources Center for daily drop-in times and appointments--Students use the Navigate App to schedule or call (785) 670-1942.
 Extended hours offered during the regular semester.
 Visit the Office of Academic Advising's website for more information.

 Passport for Success & Ignite Programs